MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Deterministic Initialization Order
 ++++++++++++++++++++++++++++++++++

-If a class needs to be initialized, it defines a ``<clinit>`` method [12]_ [JVM2].
+If a class needs to be initialized, it defines a ``<clinit>`` method [12]_.

 During the initialization phase, all classes which are involved within the application are initialized.
 It implies calling all ``<clinit>`` methods, in sequence.

-Although the precise order of the sequence of calls is not known, it MUST be defined once for all, before any code execution.
-This order does not rely on runtime behavior, but only on the application code.
-The constraint is: if the application code does not change, the order remains the same.
+The order is statically computed from the application code entry points and does not rely on runtime behavior.
+If the application code does not change, the order remains the same.

-The order must be compatible with the Java semantic [JLS].
+The order is also compatible with the Java semantic.
 Intuitively, a class may depend on other classes.
 Those classes should be initialized first.
-We list a few of these dependencies: object creation, superclass, methods receiver, arguments and fields types, … Refer to [JVM2] for a complete description of the initialization process and its implications on the order of the ``<clinit>`` sequence.
+We list a few of these dependencies: object creation, superclass, methods receiver, arguments and fields types, ….

 Dependencies of classes upon themselves define a graph of dependencies.
 This graph may depict cycles.
 The graph is linearized in an order which depends only on the graph itself.

-Although BON experts encourage implementors of this specification to explain the order of the ``<clinit>`` sequence to engineers in some useful way, this is not mandatory.

-The classes dependencies MUST include all the classes of pre-configured immutable objects.
+The classes dependencies also includes all the classes of pre-configured :ref:`immutable objects <immutable>`  objects.

-The ``main(String[])`` method of the main class [JVM2] is an entry point in the dependencies graph.

 Mission Phase
 ~~~~~~~~~~~~~